StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: String[]
 - Unit: -
 - Is mutable: No
 - Description: The modules for which StarRocks generates audit log entries.
-By default, StarRocks generates audit logs for the slow_query module and the query module.
+By default, StarRocks generates audit logs for the `slow_query` module and the `query` module. `connection` module is supported from v3.0.4.
 Separate the module names with a comma (,) and a space.
 - Introduced in: -

 ##### qe_slow_log_ms